What is Circuit Breaker in Stock Market?

 The basic intention of circuit breakers is to pause the panic-selling button.
 They apply to both individual stocks as well as market indices.
 Basically, there are three levels of circuit breakers:

-This is the third & final circuit breaker if the stock price or index continues to fall with a larger percentage than in level 2 breaker.
+It is the third & final circuit breaker if the stock price or index continues to fall with a larger percentage than in level 2 breaker.
 Here, the percentage of downfall is calculated with reference to the closing price or value at which the last day was closed.
 If level 3 of the circuit is placed, there is no resuming back – the trading is stopped for the remainder of the day.
 It opens directly on the next market day.

 If Level 1 or Level 2 circuit breaker is triggered before 3:25 pm, only then the market halts trading for 15 minutes.
 However, if circuit breakers get triggered after 3:25 pm, there is no halt in the market trading.
 On the other hand, if Level 3 circuit breaker gets triggered at any point in time during the said trading day, the market halts for balance remainder of the trading day.
 So, you can see there is no upper limit for level 3 circuit breaker.